New EU Toy Safety Rules and the Digital Product Passport

 • Enforcement: customs and regulators can scan and check products within seconds.

-The regulation applies to all toys designed or intended for children under 14 that are placed on the EU market.
+The regulation applies to all toys designed or intended for children under 14, regardless of where the toy is made.

 That includes: